romankurnovskii/leetcode-apps/books/All.md

             return a

         current = head

         while current and current.next:
             # Calculate GCD of current and next node values
             gcd_value = gcd(current.val, current.next.val)

             # Create new node with GCD value
             new_node = ListNode(gcd_value)

+            # Insert new node between current and current.next
             new_node.next = current.next
             current.next = new_node

-            # Move to the node after the inserted node
+            # Move to the node after the inserted one
             current = new_node.next

         return head